-Six injured in mass shooting at St Louis high school
+Two killed in St Louis school mass attack, gunman dead

 The violence took place at Central VPA High School in St Louis

-At least six people were injured at a high school shooting in Missouri, police said.
+Two people were killed in a mass shooting at a high school in Missouri, police said.

 The violence took place shortly after 9am at Central VPA High School in St Louis, the St Louis Post-Dispatch reported.
-As of 10am CDT, authorities were still searching for more victims in the building as students were evacuated, the school said in a statement.
+Lt Colonel Michael Sack said that police located the shooter, a 20-year-old male, minutes after shots were reported and that he was fatally shot by officers after engaging in gunfire.

-The suspect and five victims were transported to a hospital for injuries ranging from gunshot wounds to cardiac arrest.
-Disturbing videos and images from the scene show law enforcement helping students come out of the building and escape the violence.
+Eight victims who sustained injuries ranging from gunshot wounds to cardiac arrest were transported to a hospital.
+An adult woman and a female student, whose body is still inside the building, have been pronounced dead.

-Several students told the Post-Dispatch they first thought it was a drill, until they heard the principal say the code word for a shooting.
-Once they realised the magnitude of the threat, students jumped out of windows or cornered inside their classrooms.
+Mr Sack said that the school was locked, and seven security guards were at the scene at the time of the shooting.
+Law enforcement knows the shooter’s relationship with the school but that information is not being released yet, Mr Sack said.

 A student also told KMOV-TV that they were in a dance class when a male with a “long gun” stormed inside the room and asked, “Are you ready to die?”